ibm-cloud-docs/power-iaas/ordering-direct-link.md

   <dt><strong>Location</strong></dt>
   <dt></dt>
   <dd>
-    Select the same location as the {{site.data.keyword.powerSys_notm}}instance.
+    Select the same location as the {{site.data.keyword.powerSys_notm}}instance.</br>
+    Each location requires its own Direct Link Connect.
+For example, If you order a Direct Link for Frankfurt 04, you can not establish connection to the VMs Frankfurt 05.
+    {: note}
     The following table identifies the {{site.data.keyword.powerSys_notm}} instance location and the corresponding Direct Link Connection option:
     <table>
       <caption>
         Table 2.
 Direct Link Connection location options